The command post is packed with the junior leadership teams from both Bravo companies.

-“I was gonna say Sir, I hoped it was something like that, because what you just did was about the most bare bones thing I’ve ever seen.”
-The E-5 shoots a glance at his acting platoon sergeant and back at the Lieutenant.
+“I was gonna say Sir.
+I hoped it was something like that, because what you just did was about the most bare bones thing I’ve ever seen.”
+The E-5 shoots a glance at his acting platoon sergeant and the looks back at the Lieutenant.

 Evan looks at him in return and then back at Scibbons.
-It was going to be a long patrol.
-“Yeah, well you’ll see that once you get this far into your rotation, you’ll be a well-oiled machine.
-Makes giving the full version redundant and counterproductive, as your men will tune out seeing that they’ve heard it three hundred times or more.
-This way, I keep my people focused on the key tasks and locations.
+It’s going to be a long patrol.
+“Yeah.
+Well you’ll see that once you get this far into your rotation, you’ll be a well-oiled machine.
+Makes giving the full version redundant and counterproductive.
+Your men will tune out seeing that they’ve heard it three hundred times or more.
+This way I keep my people focused on the key tasks and locations.
 You guys should consider doing the same or something similar.
 Now let’s mount up.”
-He looks at the elastic band on the E-5’s helmet, reading the name tape.
+He looks at the elastic band on the E-5’s helmet, reading the name tape sewn there.
 “Sergeant Conway, you ride with Sergeant Avers just behind my vehicle.
-Sergeant Scibbons, you’re in here.”
+Sergeant Scibbons, you’re with me.”

 The acting platoon sergeant climbs in the right passenger side of the humvee, pulling the heavily armored door shut with a loud bang.
-“Mount up!” screams Lieutenant Bakersfield.
-The men all put on their ballistic eye protection sunglasses, the gunners standing in the turrets stick in their earplugs, and everyone slaps a fresh magazine into their weapon, pulling back the charging handles to chamber the first round.
+“Mount up!” screams he screams.
+The men put on their ballistic eye protection sunglasses.
+The gunners standing in the turrets stick in their earplugs.
+Everyone slaps a fresh magazine into their weapon, pulling back the charging handles to chamber the first round.
 The vehicles turn over and rumble back to life.
 Evan racks his 9mm before returning it to his holster and then loads his M4,

 9mm = Beretta 9mm pistol M4 = M4 Carbine a 5.56×45mm NATO, air-cooled, direct impingement gas-operated, magazine-fed carbine.
 It has a 14.5 in barrel and a telescoping stock.
 Both were standard Army issue weapons in 2004/2005.